Exploration of Asian Arts & Culture in Canada

 What We Do

-- Invite the wider community to experience Asian-Canadian arts and culture
+- Educate the wider community about the importance of Asian-Canadian arts and culture in Canadian society

-- Provide a platform to address critical issues facing Asian-Canadians
+- Provide a safe platform to address critical issues facing Asian-Canadians and discuss solutions to foster inclusion and diversity in Canadian society

 In 2001, Senator Vivienne Poy proposed a motion in the Senate to officially recognize Asian Heritage Month in the month of May.
 Other Canadian cities celebrating Asian Heritage Month include Victoria, Calgary, Edmonton, Winnipeg, Montreal, Toronto, Ottawa, Halifax and Fredericton.